ryanc0322/Fall2025-COMPS/README.md

-# Fall2025-COMPS
+# Embedding Social and Civic Responsibility in Introduction to Computer Science
-Responsibility in CS 111
+Assignments, tests and in-class activities.